-Why did you choose HORIZONS for your wedding venue? – Why not?
+Why did you choose HORIZONS for your wedding venue?

-We love Horizons.
-My husband’s family has held many events at Horizons and they never cease to amaze us.
-Kiron Choudhri, our coordinator, is by far the best human being on this earth and we couldn’t have done it without her.
+We love HORIZONS.
+My husband’s family has held many events at HORIZONS and they never cease to amaze us.
+Kiron Choudhri, our coordinator, is by far the best human being on this Earth and we couldn’t have done it without her.

 What was your wedding style/vision?
 Were there any special/unique décor items, etc. that you included/HORIZONS provided?